SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-gulshan.md

 ##### `delete_cache(file)`

-- It deletes the cached files along with URLs in cached databse.
+- It deletes the cached files along with URLs in cached database.

 ```python
 def delete_cache(file):